 Mood Stimulation, Anxiety, and Irritability

 Did you know smoking could increase mood swings and be the reason why you get anxious all of a sudden?
 Smoking puts you in a good mood only temporarily, but anxiety and irritability can become difficult to manage as smoking leads to major mood stimulation.
 However, you might not find it very simple to put a stop to your nicotine intake all of a sudden.
 A break from nicotine can put you on the edge if you happen to miss your cigarette session for long.
-Hence, it is important to curb your smoking habit gradually and take command over your urge to have a fag.

 Women who smoke regularly can face hormonal imbalances, including early menopause.
 Smoking is one of the major causes behind women getting their menopause earlier than their non-smoking counterparts.
 Hot flashes in women are also caused as a result of this habit.
 Smoking can further cause infertility in women which can be quite alarming at a later stage.
 Women who smoke are even subjected to a much higher risk of having cervical cancer than those who don’t.